 Integrating Community Voice

 Edmontonians should and do speak out, but they often feel like they aren’t listened to until critical feedback becomes a news story.
-When the results of years of public engagement shows how much citizens value community pools that then get put on the chopping block, it makes City Hall look out of touch.
+When the result of years of public engagement shows how much citizens value community pools that then get put on the chopping block, it makes City Hall look out of touch.
 These can be real head-shakers for the public when they see the City saying one thing and doing another or when the logic used for one project isn’t applied to another.
 Some people won’t see the rationale of asking regional partners to help pay for our $40 million Zoo renovations that almost no one from outside Edmonton will use, but not asking about a major goods movement transportation corridor for over $100 million that a huge number of people living outside Edmonton will use.
 It needs to be recognized that other municipalities are also facing budget challenges and are trying to keep taxes down to attract investment.

 Finding the balance between raising taxes and maintaining public services requires a productive conversation about expectations.
-Often the current way of doing public engagement feels like it frames questions in a way that boxes feedback into a frame that’s pre-determined and conforms to what the city is already doing.
+Often the current way of doing public engagement feels like it frames questions in a way that boxes feedback into a frame that’s pre-determined and conforms to what the City is already doing.
 It acts as more of a tool for validation to feel good about what‘s already happening or to make tweaks (usually to the message, not the actions) when the feedback is less than positive.
-Citizens often see little evidence of willingness to course correct in a major way when things go sideways.
+Citizens often see little evidence of a willingness to course correct in a major way when things go sideways.
 The Metro line is just one example of how the public’s confidence can be shaken if they don’t see their own common sense reflected in the actions of their government.

 Get the Trains on the Right Track

 Transit is an example of how we’ve been making piecemeal decisions without knowing if they’re working as a whole.
 Most Edmontonians will tell you that ETS needs to improve, but the aim to make sure we’re moving in the right direction (which we’re not) has frankly been a fight.
 My Motion in Council was referred back to Administration to come back to Council with a report on what another report would report on.
+It seems nonsensical.
 All of this in order to see if the billions of dollars, hundreds of staff, and years of planning hours is culminating in what we actually want.